Weather: Heavy rain, winds hit Coromandel, Te Aroha, Waikato and other North Island regions

 Council teams would be out this morning assessing damage.

-Civil Defence Controller Garry Towler said the blustery weather would continue overnight, but no fine weather was on the cards for the area until next week.
+Civil Defence controller Garry Towler said the blustery weather would continue overnight, but no fine weather was on the cards for the area until next week.

 "We are keeping an eye on the strong easterly winds and swells forecast for next week, this could impact coastal communities," he said.